Loading and Saving the Settings

 }

-The base class provides the PopulateFromSettingsBundle method to retrieve the current setting from the bundle in the *.sdlproj file and set the LockPrdCodes property of our implementation accordingly.
+The base class provides the PopulateFromSettingsBundle method to retrieve the current setting from the bundle in the .sdlproj file and set the LockPrdCodes property accordingly.

-In the *.sdlproj or *.sdltpl file, a settings bundle can look as shown below:
+In the .sdlproj or .sdltpl file, a settings bundle looks as follows:

 <SettingsBundle Guid="63403813-d91c-446e-8994-83ea138754e8">